AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Pros: Dealer-arranged financing is convenient, as you won’t have to find a lender yourself.
 Plus, you get to benefit from the dealer’s knowledge and supervision.

-• Cons: In working with a single dealer, you won’t be able to compare rates from different lenders, so you could end up paying a higher interest rate than necessary.
+• Cons: If you work with just one dealer, you won’t be able to compare rates from different lenders, so you could end up paying a higher interest rate than necessary.
 Also, the dealer might charge a fee.

 Captive Finance